Why Has My Honey Turned Solid? Because It’s Real!

 Real Honey Crystallizes

-When your honey crystallizes, it means that you’ve chosen a real, natural honey product.
-Honey crystallizes because of the natural qualities inside.
+When your honey crystallizes, it means that you’ve chosen a real, natural honey product like Nature Nate’s Raw & Unfiltered Honey.
+Crystallization occurs because of the natural qualities inside.

 The natural sugars in honey (glucose and fructose) will bind together and begin to form little crystals, which can start making your honey harder.
 With differing blends, some honey will begin to crystallize faster than others.
 At Nature Nate’s, we believe in prioritizing delicious, top-quality honey over appearance, so we choose the best-tasting varietal blends to ensure consistency.
 We also don’t extend shelf life by adding in things or filtering natural things out to slow down the crystallization process.
 We simply keep it real.